-Lynne Grossman has been a member of the ballet dance faculty at Montclair State University since 2006 and is currently the Dance Auditions Coordinator.
-Ms. Grossman also had the pleasure to serve as rehearsal director for the Urban Bush Women’s “Stomp Dance” during the 2009-2010 MSU dance concert season.
+Lynne Grossman has been a member of the dance faculty at Montclair State University since 2006 and is currently the Dance Admissions Coordinator, Department Ballet Coordinator, and Co-Director of the MSU Works A Foot and Dance Works concerts.
+Ms. Grossman has had the pleasure of serving as Rehearsal Director for Urban Bush Women’s “Stomp Dance” in 2009 and Pat Graney's "Colleen Ann" in 2015.

-Ms Grossman danced with the Garden State Ballet, Israel Ballet, Austin Ballet Theatre, Sharir Modern Dance Company & the Texas National Dance Theatre in Austin as co-founder and director of the Dance Theatre Academy.
-Lynne danced principal roles in classics such as “Romeo and Juliet”, “Cinderella”, “Sleeping Beauty”, “The Nutcracker”, and performed Balanchine works including “Serenade”, “Symphony in C”, “Concerto Borocco” and “Valse Fantasie”.
-She also performed works by choreographers such as Doug Verone, David Parsons and many original pieces by contemporary artists.
-At Radio City Music Hall, Lynne performed in over 300 shows as both a ballet and jazz dancer.
+Ms Grossman danced with the Garden State Ballet, Austin Ballet Theatre, Sharir Modern Dance Company & the Texas National Dance Theatre in Austin as co-founder and director of the Dance Theatre Academy.
+Ms. Grossman was also a company member of the Israel Ballet in Tel Aviv, touring Israel and the United States.
+She has danced as a guest artist with Ballet Austin, and in companies in Connecticut, Iowa, San Antonio, and Corpus Christi, Tx.
+Lynne has danced principal roles in classics such as “Romeo and Juliet”, “Cinderella”, “Sleeping Beauty”, “The Nutcracker”, and performed Balanchine works including “Serenade”, “Symphony in C”, “Concerto Borocco” and “Valse Fantasie”.
+She also performed works by choreographers such as Doug Verone, David Parsons, and Merce Cunningham.
+During her time in Austin, Texas, she collaborated and performed many original pieces with artists like Jose Bustamante, Yacov Sharir, Diana Prechter, and Kay Braden.
+At Radio City Music Hall, Lynne performed in over 300 shows as a jazz and ballet dancer.

 Lynne received her early training with Fred Danieli.
-Upon the arrival of master teacher Gabriela Darvash to the U.S. in the early 1970’s, Lynne was fortunate to be one of the first students to study under her watchful and skilled eye, learning a methodical, scientific and artistic presentation of the Vagonova technique.
-Lynne also studied ballet with Murielle Brianne, Oleg Briansky, Maggie Black, Richard Gibson, Ben Harkarvy, Robert Christopher, Stanley Hall, and Lambros Lambrou.
+Upon the arrival of master teacher Gabriela Darvash to the U.S., Lynne was fortunate to be one of the first students to study under her watchful and skilled eye, learning a methodical, scientific and artistic presentation of the Vagonova technique.
+Lynne also studied ballet with Maggie Black, Murielle Brianne, Oleg Briansky, Robert Christopher, Richard Gibson, Stanley Hall, Ben Harkarvy, and Lambros Lambrou.

-In addition to her devoted teaching at MSU, Ms. Grossman continues to teach in the northern New Jersey community as Guest Artist for The Academy of Visual and Performing Arts in Denville, and is on faculty at New Jersey Ballet, Front-n-Center for Performing Arts, and Sharron Miller Academy for Performing Arts.
-For five summers, Lynne taught at the South Carolina’s Governor’s School for the Arts catering to gifted and talented young dancers.
-In 1993 she received the College of Fine Arts Teaching Excellence Award from The University of Texas at Austin.
-During her years in Texas, she also taught at the American Deaf Dance Company, and Ballet Austin Academy.
+In addition to her devoted teaching at MSU, Ms. Grossman teaches in the northern New Jersey dance community.
+She has been ballet teacher for The Academy of Visual and Performing Arts in Denville since 2005, and has been on faculty at New Jersey Ballet, and Sharron Miller Academy for Performing Arts, Dance Academy of North Jersey and Class Act Performing Arts Studio.
+During her years in Texas, she taught at the American Deaf Dance Company, Austin Ballet Theatre, and Ballet Austin Academy.
+For five summers, Lynne taught at the South Carolina’s Governor’s School for the Arts at Furman University catering to gifted and talented young dancers.
+At the University of Texas at Austin, she received the College of Fine Arts Teaching Excellence Award.

-After her performing career, Ms. Grossman is pleased to have completed her BFA in Dance at Montclair State University.
+After her performing career, Ms. Grossman completed her BFA in Dance at Montclair State University.